Here you will find useful information related to our tours, and about skiing in the Norwegian mountains in general.

 Level of difficulty

-You need some experience to join our ski tours, or you can join a week of lerning in Venabu.
+You need some experience to join our ski tours.
+You can start by joining a ski guiding program at Venabu.

 ⦁ The Troll Trail from Høvringen to Lillehammer requires that you are well trained and have more experience.
 You must be able to use map and compass and have the right clothes and equipment for rough high mountain terrain.
 This tour has some demanding day trips in open mountain terrain where the trails are ungroomed and only marked with bamboo-sticks.